(Fix for Caber and Toe)

-Other solutions in the market offer standard threaded adjustments, this style lacks durability not to mention the threaded portions are not loaded axially.
+Other Jeep Grand Cherokee SRT & Trackhawk adjustable rear control arm solutions on the market offer standard threaded adjustments, this style lacks durability not to mention the threaded portions are not loaded axially.

-Our arms incorporate some of the same technology as the GRAND-AM racing team on their LC race cars - Adjustment tabs.
+Our Jeep Grand Cherokee Adjustable Rear Control Arms incorporate some of the same technology as the GRAND-AM racing team on their LC race cars - Adjustment tabs.

-Each arm is precision machined from solid Blocks of 6061 billet aluminum and the tabs are laser-cut from steel and plated for an exact fit.
+Each Jeep Grand Cherokee Adjustable Rear Control Arm is precision machined from solid Blocks of 6061 billet aluminum and the tabs are laser-cut from steel and plated for an exact fit.

 By changing out the tabs with different offsets, you can tune the alignment of your vehicle to suit your needs whether you're trying to increase or reduce camber.
-The arms are designed to occupy the same space the OEM arms do.
+The Jeep Grand Cherokee Adjustable Rear Control Arms are designed to occupy the same space the OEM arms do.

-Need Another reason to change from the OEM Arms to ours?
+Need Another reason to change from the OEM Arms to our Jeep Grand Cherokee Adjustable Rear Control Arms?

 A stock bushing protrudes out of the part (shell) about a half inch on both sides combined with the fact that the bushings are soft there is a lot of deflection.
 We machine our parts so there is only 1/8 on each side and use an 85 Durometer Poly. bushing, this minimizes deflection and helps control oscillation.